bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 ## During the Offboarding Initialization Meeting
 1. Walk through the [Offboarding Policy](index.md) with the lab member.
 1. Make sure they have access to their Offboarding Report folder and Information template.
-1. Send the [Exit Interview Form](https://docs.google.com/forms/d/1HEtSofzgdJ-RPYh8rB02RkIdUJ1lRl24OHYSWfpGYLE/edit) to the lab member via their BHKLab Gmail.
+1. Remind the lab member of the [Exit Interview Form](https://docs.google.com/forms/d/1HEtSofzgdJ-RPYh8rB02RkIdUJ1lRl24OHYSWfpGYLE/edit) sent in the initial email.
     1. Explain that the Exit Interview form should be completed just prior to the exit interview.
 1. Request that the lab member change the password to their BHKLab Gmail account and share this with the lab coordinator.

 ## During the Exit Interview